ustbsheila/MedExpenseExplorer/README.md

    - The application allows users to import the most recent year's data from the [Open Payments API](https://openpaymentsdata.cms.gov/about/api).

 2. **Regular Updates:**
-   - The application automatically checks for and fetches the most recent updates from the Open Payments API on a regular basis (every 12 hours on the last Monday of each month).
+   - The application automatically checks for and fetches the most recent updates from the Open Payments API on a regular basis (every 24 hours).

 3. **Search Tool with Typeahead:**
    - A powerful search tool with typeahead functionality enables users to quickly find relevant data.
 It supports searching one field.
 We may support searching across multiple fields in future.